 The simulated reader functionality is built into the SDK, so you can use it to develop and test your own point of sale application without connecting to a physical device.

-Finally, collect your first payment using the example application and a simulated reader.
-Each of our examples features an event log for you to reference as you integrate Terminal in your own application.
+Collect your first payment using the example application and a simulated reader.
+Each of the examples features an event log for you to reference as you integrate Terminal in your own application.
 As you collect your first payment, you’ll see the following sequence:

-- Create payment: The example application collects a payment method via the SDK.
+- Create payment: The example application collects a payment method using the SDK.

 - Collect payment method: The simulated reader receives a card.